afsc-assessments/goa-fhs/RE/re_readme.txt

 The biomass fractions come from Oracle under RACE Survey > GOA - FRactional Biomass in Eastern GOA, which may or may not be updated (as of Sep 2022 I'm using the 2021 fractions).

+In 2022 I did a bridge from ADMB to Jane's package.
+First I ran a for-loop that pulled the information from the rwout.rep files and fit each model individually.
+Running compare_rema illustrated that whatever ADMB-RE version is within the .exe I used last year returns the same values as the individual, univariate TMB version.

+Then I ran REMA with all three strata at once (reading in the data from rwout.rep).
+These are not different from the separate runs but execute more quickly.

+In future years, we can simply pass REMA a long-format data frame (as `biomass_dat`) with a column for YR, STRATA, BIOMASS, CV.